 7. Get Creative With Lighting

 If there’s one little detail that can make or break a wedding, it’s lighting.
 Make sure that your lighting setup is perfect, especially when it comes to your outdoor area.
-Many people like to get creative with Christmas lights and other unique options.
+Christmas lights, custom wedding signage, and other unique options.
 Think outside the box – but always put lots of effort into your lighting.
 Trust us, it really makes a huge difference.

 8. Find Out If You Need A Permit